MechanicalRock/browser-cache-mock/README.md

 # Browser Cache Mock

 A mock for the browser cache API that can be used in a node environment.
-This will enable you to test your browser caching strategies effectively.
+Creating a new instance create an in-memory cache that can enable you to test your browser caching strategies effectively.
  * This module is Typescript ready.

 ## Installation